avalon-island/CircStringBuf/README.md

-# simple circular buffer library
+# simple circular buffer library (1.0.0)

-contains specialized buffer for
+contains specialized circular buffer for

 * strings, i.e. character arrays
-* bytearrays [to be done]
-* user defined structs [to be done]

 ## usage

-copy the header to your project and include it where you use it

 have a look in the tests